Virtual Brokers (now rebranded as CI Direct Trading) is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 CI is a member of the Canadian Investor Protection Fund (CIPF) which means your account may be eligible for protection against insolvency – up to $1 million CAD.

-Virtual Brokers states on its website that you will receive 100% reimbursement for any losses that may occur from an “unauthorized online activity in your Virtual Brokers account”.
+Virtual Brokers (CI Direct Trading) states on its website that you will receive 100% reimbursement for any losses that may occur from an “unauthorized online activity in your Virtual Brokers account”.

-Visit their website to read the restrictions and limitations to this guarantee.
+Visit their website to read the restrictions and limitations of this guarantee.

 We compare these three brokerage platforms in the table below: